• Skip to primary navigation

 Easy ricotta cake with strawberries

 The mighty strawberry, back in season!
 Whos is as excited as me?!
-This easy ricotta cake with strawberries is a one-bowl cake that is basically a no-fail recipe you're gonna love.
+This easy ricotta cake with strawberries is basically a no-fail recipe you're gonna love.
 It is light, and reminiscent of a cheesecake recipe, but without all the fuss.

 one bowl, no-fail, easy strawberry ricotta cake being sliced.